peternjeru/proxyapi-pvp/readme.txt

 = Does the plugin automatically complete transactions? = Yes, depending on the result received from Daraja or ProxyAPI.
 If a transaction returned a failed error code, the equivalent order is marked as failed too.
 If the transaction was a success, the equivalent order will be assigned the MPesa Transaction ID as its own unique Transaction ID and marked as complete.

-= Where can I get the documentation on PVP? =
-[Proxy API Documentation](https://docs.proxyapi.co.ke/v1/)
-[Proxy API PVP Documentation](https://docs.proxyapi.co.ke/v1/#pvp) [Proxy API Portal](https://api.proxyapi.co.ke/)
+= Where can I get the documentation on PVP or ProxyAPI? = [Proxy API Documentation](https://docs.proxyapi.co.ke/v1/) [Proxy API PVP Documentation](https://docs.proxyapi.co.ke/v1/#pvp) [Proxy API Portal](https://api.proxyapi.co.ke/)